• Skip to main content

 The 2008 Farm Bill added an amendment that prohibits the importation of any puppy less than six months old with the intention of resale.
 In August 2014, the USDA also adopted a regulation applying the law at national entry ports.

-Three-Quarter of the U.S. States now apply legislations higher standards for the care of commercially bred animals.
+Three-Quarter of the U.S. States now applies legislation and higher standards for the care of commercially bred animals.
 That employs the bare minimum that the AWA requires.
 Sadly, there are still 21 states that have no law whatsoever on their books that regulate commercial dog breeding.

 Many states do require breeders to have a license and have regular inspections by the state.
 However, this law only states that commercial breeders meet the bare necessity standard of care.